-1. You need to include both of your 1098 forms on your return
+Include both of your 1098 forms on your return.

 You'll receive two 1098 forms this year, and you’ll need to enter both of them when completing your return.
 Start with the one from your original loan, and then the one from your refinance.
 Don't add them together, and tell us which one was paid off.
 We'll guide you through entering all of your 1098 information as you go.

 The rules are different if you refinance the mortgage on a rental property.
 Rent you receive from tenants is taxable income, and it has to be reported.
 But the money you spend to generate that income can usually be deducted.
-So, not only can you deduct the interest and points paid on a mortgage on a rental property, but also all closing costs and fees.
+So, you can deduct not only the interest and points paid on a mortgage on a rental property, but also all closing costs and fees.
 Tell us about your property and we’ll guide you through taking all the deductions you qualify for.